ascendancyy/praxis/README.md

 ### Alternate Tab Styles

-There are two available tab styles in Praxis.
+There are two available tab styles in Praxis:

+![Praxis Tab Styles](https://raw.githubusercontent.com/ascendancyy/praxis/gh/images/screenshots/tab_preview.png)

 Square tabs are used by default.
-If you'd prefer to use a curved tab style, add the following setting to your `Settings - User` file:
+You can enabled curved tabs by adding the following setting to your `Settings - User` file:

     "praxis_round_tabs": true

-![Praxis Tab Styles](https://raw.githubusercontent.com/ascendancyy/praxis/gh/images/screenshots/tab_preview.png)

 ## License